mmm1575/robot-base-control-panel/README.md

 it is controlling the direction of the base and save the value in a database

-the page to retrieve the databse information just add "/retrieve" the URL
+the page to retrieve the databse information just add "/retrieve" to the URL

 it is developed using laravel 8